Kids Free October in San Diego: Deals at the Zoo, Legoland, Seaworld, Etc

 The citywide campaign kicks off October 1, enticing families to visit San Diego's big-ticket attractions like Legoland, San Diego Zoo, San Diego Wildlife Park, and Seaworld.
 Children can eat, stay, and play for free at more than 100 participating hotels, restaurants, museums, and parks until October 31.

-We've selected 10 offers that we think are particularly good deals; put two or three together, and you've definitely got savings worth traveling for.
+We've selected a dozen offers that we think are particularly good deals; put two or three together, and you've definitely got savings worth traveling for.
 Scroll down for a link to all 100+ free opportunities for kids in October.

 San Diego Zoo's sister park is an impressive, 1,800-acre refuge for more than 2,600 animals who roam freely, offering a safari-like experience to 2 million people each year.
 The park is home to cheetahs, zebras, condors, African rhinos, and giraffes who love acacia leaves.
 Every paying adult can bring up to ten kids free of charge in October.